MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-search-providers.md

 > [!NOTE]
 > Use of the search provider feature is not currently supported in the US Department of Defense cloud.

   -	**Cross-Organizational Search**: This option allows you to specify a different organization under the same tenant of the current organization and search the articles from that organization.
 The list from the current tenant is automatically identified.
+If the tenant has organizations located across multiple geographical locations, search data may move across them.
-  -	**Sharepoint**: This option requires you to enter the SharePoint URL.
+  -	**Sharepoint**: This option requires you to enter the SharePoint URL, which must also be a part of the same tenant as that of the current organization.
   -	**Microsoft Graph connector**: This option is for organizations that already use Microsoft Search to index all external data.
 You only need to specify the unique connection ID when you create the connector.
 To learn more about Microsoft Graph connectors, see [Overview of Microsoft Graph connectors](/microsoftsearch/connectors-overview).

 From an authentication perspective, your agents must have access to external content or they won't be able to view search results.